-You'll probably notice that the original Apple Watch, the Series 1 and Series 2 device are all missing from this list.
-That's because it's hard to buy those devices new anymore, so we've focused on the more easily available models.
+You'll probably notice that the original Apple Watch, the Series 1, Series 2 and Series 3 devices are all missing from this list.
+That's because it's hard to buy those devices new anymore and the latest watchOS iteration, watchOS 9, doesn't support those devices.

 You can still source the original Apple Watch and a variety of older devices from some places, but we'd recommend opting for one of the devices above as they will be supported with software updates for longer and are generally more refined wearables.

 When we use Apple Watches, we don't just hook them up to a machine in a lab and see what numbers pop out.

 We wear the smartwatches all day, every day - we go for runs with them on, take calls on them, track our sleep with them, check our notifications with them, and even test out all the weird and wonderful apps available.

 But we don't just use them for a week or two - we keep them on our wrists day in, day out (okay, we take them off when we wash) all year round; just to make sure we know the Apple Watch experience in and out.

 What iPhone do you need to use an Apple Watch?

 Unlike Google's Wear OS devices, the Apple Watch only works with one type of phone.
 You'll need to have at least an iPhone 8 running iOS 16 or later to be able to use an Apple Watch running watchOS 9, the latest version of the software.
 This gives you new features such as advanced running metrics, including on-wrist running power, and Crash Detection.

 If you want an Apple Watch 3, you'll need to have at least an iPhone 5S running iOS 11 software for the non-LTE version or an iPhone 6 to be able to use the LTE variant.